Showing posts with label Dominican Desserts. Show all posts

 3. Combine the milk and coconut milk, stirring well.
 Add in the sugar, salt, and all the spices except for the nutmeg.

-4. Bring the mixture to a boil over high heat, stirring constantly with a wooden spoon for approximately 15-20 minutes (less time may be required in larger pots).
+4. Bring the mixture to a boil over high heat, stirring constantly with a wooden spoon for approximately 15-20 minutes (less time may be required if using a large pot).
 Reduce the heat, then add the pre-cooked sweet potatoes cut into cubes, along with the raisins.
 Simmer for an additional 10 minutes or until the mixture thickens slightly.

 5. Just before removing from heat, stir in the butter and 1 teaspoon of ground nutmeg, allowing it to cook for an additional 5 minutes.